-2.3.4.
-Geographical scope of the grid models
+2.3.4 Geographical scope of the grid models

 As described in Section 2.3.1, the market simulation results are mapped to separate merged grid models representing different synchronous areas.
-The grid models do not contain following countries/areas: Cyprus (CY00), Corsica (FR15), Iceland (IL00), Israel (IS00), Malta (MT00), Tunisia (TN00) and Turkey (TR00).
+The grid models are modelled per synchronous areas: The Continental Europe area, the Baltic area, the Nordic area, the British area, and the Ireland- and Northern Ireland area.
+However, the grid models do not contain the following European countries/areas: Cyprus (CY00), Corsica (FR15), Iceland (IL00), Malta (MT00) and Turkey (TR00).

-2.3.5.
-Sanity check of the different tools
+2.3.5 Sanity check of the different tools